-- Budget: $1 billion (total value for Orange Line and Red Line new cars)
+- Budget: $1 billion (total value for Orange Line and Red Line new vehicles)

-- Status: First set of cars in service August 14, 2019; more in testing
+- Status: First set of new cars in service August 14, 2019; more in testing

 The new cars are modern, more efficient, and more spacious.
 You'll notice:

 - 2 more accessibility areas on each car

 - Modern visual and audio communication systems